fmiglior/ETS2-and-ATS-can-dashboard/README.md

 ## ETS2-and-ATS-can-dashboard
-Using a can-bus dashboard on the ETS2 and ATS game
+Using a can-bus PSA CAN204 dashboard on the ETS2 and ATS game

 ## How to install:
 copy the **dash_plugin.dll** and **dash_plugin.txt** to your ATS/ETS2 plugin folder, ...\bin\win_x86\plugins or ...\bin\win_x64\plugins.

-Edite the **dash_plugin.txt** to change the COM port of the arduino on your PC. install the MPC2515 library and upload the code to the arduino.
+Edite the **dash_plugin.txt** to change the COM port of the arduino on your PC.

+install the MPC2515 library and upload the code to the arduino.

 # Arduino pinout: